-- (i) In my opinion, the information given in the report of the directors on page 119 is consistent with the financial statements. - (ii) In my opinion, the auditable part of the directors' remuneration report on pages 121 to 123 has been properly prepared in accordance with the Companies Act, 2015 and are in agreement with the accounting records.
+- In my opinion, the information given in the report of the directors on pages 24 to 25 is consistent with the financial statements. - (ii) In my opinion, the auditable part of the directors' remuneration report on pages 28 to 29 has been properly prepared in accordance with the Companies Act, 2015 and are in agreement with the accounting records.